 Man Left In Tears After Finding The Grave Of A Dog From 80 Years Ago

 Recently, Zach Medlin was walking his dog, Serena, when the pair came across something they had never noticed on any of their previous walks.
-There, in Kiroli Park in West Monroe, Louisiana, among the pine needles and leaves, was a little square stone peering through.
+Hidden among the pine needles and leaves in Kiroli Park in West Monroe, Louisiana, was a small square stone peeking through the ground.

 "All dogs deserve a grave marker," Zach said.